kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 $ /sbin/msnfs41client run_daemon

 # Mount a filesystem and use it
+# - requires that NFSv4 server accepts connections from a TCP port
+# number > 1024, which can be archived on Linux with the "insecure"
+# export option in /etc/exports, or "resvport" on Solaris/Illumos
+# (see nfs(5))
 $ /sbin/nfs_mount -o rw N 10.49.20.110:/net_tmpfs2
 Successfully mounted '10.49.20.110@2049' to drive 'N:'
 $ cd /cygdrive/n/